faithfulnesss/coin-rate-api/README.md

   `Request Body: { "email" : "example@example.com" }`
 - POST /api/send-emails
   Sends email notifications to all subscribed users with the latest exchange rate.
+# Testing
+The project was tested using the Mailtrap fake SMTP server.
+Mailtrap allows you to test email functionality in a safe environment without sending actual emails to real recipients.